Theobragstad/Snake/README.md

 To run:

-Put names.txt, scores.txt, snakeGame.pde in a new folder
-Put the rest of the files in a folder named "data" and put it in the folder from above
-Open and run snakeGame.pde in Processing 3
+Put names.txt, scores.txt, snakeGame.pde in the same directory as data Open and run snakeGame.pde in Processing 3